frc8840/8840-utils-docs/docs/source/example project.rst

 Integrating Controls
 ---------------------

-We need to start off by making a folder called "commands," then creating a new file called "OperatorControl.java"
+We need to start off by making a folder next to "subsystems" in "java/frc/robot" called "commands" then creating a new file called "OperatorControl.java"

-In this file, we'll make it extend "CommandBase," then add in a constructor, taking in a Roller.
+In this file, we'll make it extend "Command", then add in a constructor, taking in a Roller.
 We'll store that in a private variable then use :code:`addRequirements` on it.

 .. code-block:: java
     :linenos:

      // In OperatorControl.java

-     public class OperatorControl extends CommandBase {
+     public class OperatorControl extends Command {
          private Roller roller;

          // Make sure the roller imported is the one from subsystems!
 Not from settings.